Sagunto: History

-Under the Arian Visigothic kings, Saguntum received its Catholic patron saint, a bishop named Sacerdos, "the priest", who died peacefully of natural causes about AD 560.
+Under the Arian Visigothic kings, Saguntum received its Catholic patron saint, a bishop named Sacerdos (whose name means "the priest"), who died peacefully of natural causes about AD 560.

 In the early 8th century, the Muslim Arabs conquered Hispania and the city became part of the Caliphate of Cordoba and at that time the city reached an era of splendor, with baths, palaces, mosques and schools open for its cosmopolitan population.
-Then, the town was known as Morvedre in latin (Morviedro in Spanish).
-Morvedre was also the origin of the Arabic name of the city مُرْبَاطَرُ or مُرْبِيطَرُ (Morbāṭar or Morbīṭar), furthermore, the latin name was derived from muri veteres "ancient walls."
 However, as Valencia grew, Saguntum declined.
+At that time, the town was known as Morvedre in Latin (Morviedro in Spanish), deriving from the expressio muri veteres, meaning "ancient walls".
+Morvedre was also the origin of the Arabic name of the city مُرْبَاطَرُ or مُرْبِيطَرُ (Morbāṭar or Morbīṭar).

 In 1098, the city was conquered by El Cid but the Muslims recovered it shortly thereafter.
 The city had been under the Muslim Arab rule for over 500 years when James I of Aragon conquered it in 1238.

 During the Peninsular War, a Spanish attempt to raise the French siege of the castle failed in the Battle of Saguntum on 25 October 1811.
 In the weeks before the battle, the Spanish garrison made a valiant and successful defense; but it surrendered the day after the battle.
 Historian Charles Oman stated that the site was converted into a fortress in 1810–1811 by General Joaquín Blake at the suggestion of British officer Charles William Doyle.
 At that time, much of the largely intact Roman theater was dismantled to provide stone for restoring the old walls.

 Saguntum was badly damaged in warfare, but has retained many Valencian Gothic structures.
 In the late 19th century, a steel-making industry grew up that supported the modern city, which extends in the coastal plain below the citadel hill.
 The last steel oven closed in April 1984.
 It has been restored and is now a tourist attraction.